Recent research found a weird connection between introversion and cat ownership.

 “We settled on a golden retriever, eager enough, but also gentle and comforting.
 My husband, the extrovert, riled her up, while I worked to calm her down.”

 Personally, I have two cats (and no dogs) — and not just because I live in an apartment.
-I’ve always been a cat lover!
+I’ve been a cat lover my whole life!

-Introverts, do you agree with the results of these studies?
-Do you consider yourself more of a cat person or a dog person?
+Introverts, do you consider yourself more of a cat person or a dog person?
 Let me know in the comments.

 You might like: